donadigo/TMInterfacePublic/docs.md

 * `toggle_editor` - Unfinished.

 ### Bruteforce
 * `bf_add_trigger` - Adds a trigger to evaluate the car state when the car hits the specified trigger.
 The coordinates are specified using a format of: `x y z size_x size_y size_y`, all elements are in game units, where one platform block = 32x8x32 units.
+The `toggle_info` command can be used to obtain the coordinates at a desired point.

     Syntax & Example: `bf_add_trigger 500 40 500 32 8 32` - adds a trigger at position `[500 40 500]` of size `[32 8 32]`.